Fermi surface anisotropy in plasmonic metals increases the potential for efficient hot carrier extraction: Introduction

 Here, we propose that directional conductors -- 3D materials that behave like lower-dimensional metals due to Fermi velocities restricted to one or two dimensions -- have the potential to simultaneously absorb light efficiently at nanoscale dimensions and inject carriers with high probability into semiconductors.
+These directional conductors typically have highly anisotropic crystal structures (e.g., layered-materials) which lead to highly anisotropic Fermi surfaces with directional properties.
 Using first-principles calculations of electronic structure, optical response, electron-phonon and electron-electron scattering, we show that the best directional conductors, including \PtCoO and CoSn, are competitive with noble metals in their frequency range of plasmonic response and carrier transport distances.
 We show that their optical response resembles lower-dimensional metals, which may allow the design of plasmonic nanostructures with more efficient light collection at small dimensions than their 3D counterparts.
-Finally, we show that the lower magnitude of Fermi velocities and the strong directional distribution can be leveraged to greatly enhance the probability of carrier injection into the semiconductor: from below 0.1\% typical for noble metals to over 10\% for the directional conductors as predicted by a modified Fowler model.
+Finally, we show that the lower magnitude of Fermi momenta and the strong directional distribution can be leveraged to greatly enhance the probability of carrier injection into the semiconductor: from below 0.1\% typical for noble metals to over 10\% for the directional conductors as predicted by a modified Fowler model.